Tony Cosentino

 Tony Cosentino (born August 25, 1988) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series, driving the No. 45 Chevrolet for Tamayo Cosentino Racing.
+He last competed part-time in the ARCA Menards Series, driving the No. 9/10/11 Ford/Toyota for Fast Track Racing.

 Racing career

 K&N Pro Series West

 Cosentino made his NASCAR K&N Pro Series West (now the ARCA Menards Series West) debut in 2019, running three races at Evergreen Speedway, Meridian Speedway, and Phoenix Raceway.
-His best finish was 15th at Evergreen.
+His best finish was fifteenth at Evergreen.
 He failed to finish any races.

 ARCA Menards Series East

-Cosentino ran 2 races in the ARCA Menards Series East in 2021, running at Iowa Speedway and the Milwaukee Mile.
+Cosentino ran two races in the ARCA Menards Series East in 2021, running at Iowa Speedway and the Milwaukee Mile.
 He failed to finish both races.

 ARCA Menards Series

-Cosentino ran 10 races in his debut season in the ARCA Menards Series in 2021.
+Cosentino ran ten races in his debut season in the ARCA Menards Series in 2021 driving multiple entries for Fast Track Racing.
 Cosentino DNF'ed in all but one race.
-In that race, at Winchester Speedway, Cosentino finished 10th, his first career top ten finish.
+In that race, at Winchester Speedway, Cosentino finished tenth, his first career top-ten finish.
+He would run three more races for the team in 2022 with a best finish of ninth at Charlotte Motor Speedway.

+In 2023, it was announced that Cosentino would run full-time in the series in the No. 45 Chevrolet/Ford for the newly formed Tamayo Cosentino Racing, a team he owns along with Floridian driver E. J. Tamayo.
+However, due to an unknown reason, he withdrew at both Mid-Ohio and Iowa.
+At Pocono, Don Thompson instead drove the No. 45.
+Since then, the No. 45 has not made another appearance later on.
+However, at Elko in 2024, Tamayo did make the team's only start that year.

+On February 22, 2025, it was announced that Cosentino would return to Fast Track Racing on a partial schedule, beginning at Phoenix Raceway.
+Despite competing in only fourteen races, Cosentino had three top-ten finishes, and finished tenth in the point standings.

 Motorsports career results

 ARCA Menards Series

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)